Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Applications

 \section{Applications}

-\paragraph{Analysis of PTC1 Data Set.} We present the analysis of the PTC1 data set described in the Introduction using our proposed longitudinal inverse-probit mixed model here.
+\paragraph{Analysis of the PTC1 data set.} We present here the analysis of the PTC1 data set described in Section \ref{sec: ptc1} using our proposed longitudinal inverse-probit mixed model.
 We first demonstrate the performance of the proposed method in estimating the probabilities associated with different $(d,s)$ pairs.
-Figure \ref{fig: PTC1_estimated_prob} shows the $95\%$ credible intervals for the estimated probabilities for different input tones, along with average proportions of times an input tone was classified into different tone categories across subjects.
+Figure \ref{fig: PTC1_estimated_prob} shows the $95\%$ credible intervals for the estimated probabilities for different input tones, along with the average proportions of times an input tone was classified into different tone categories across subjects.
 The latter serves as the empirical estimate of the probabilities.